juandarr/advent-of-code/README.md

 This year's challenges will be solved in Python again.

 ### Initial goal
 Maybe along the way I will give Mojo or Zig a try.
 My goal is to solve the challenges of 2024, one day at a time.
+I will also review concepts from the algorithms and data structures worlds.
+Goal is to keep improving in the art of coding.

 ## AOC 2023
 Solved every challenge for the year 2023.
 The code has been categorized in three basic parts: